Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 # Java-Fuzzy-Search
-A fast and flexible Java fuzzy search library.
-The goal is to focus on doing one thing (string search) and have a ton of options and speedups for different use cases.
+A fast and flexible Java fuzzy search library that supports bit parallel algorithms, wildcard characters, different scoring schemes, and other features.
+The goal is to focus on doing one thing (string search) and have tons of options and speedups for different use cases.

-## Features
+## Overview of features
-- Very basic exact string search using the KMP algorithm
+- Very basic exact string search using the KMP algorithm (use Bitap for wildcard characters and other features)
-- Fuzzy string search using the Bitap algorithm (for Hamming disance)
+- Fuzzy string search using the Bitap algorithm (Hamming disance)
-- Fuzzy string search using Myer's algorithm (for Levenshtein distance + transpositions)
+- Fuzzy string search using Myer's bit parallel algorithm (Levenshtein distance + optional transpositions)
-- Fuzzy string search using regular DP + Ukkonen's cutoff algorithm (for Levenshtein distance + transpositions)
+- Fuzzy string search using regular DP + Ukkonen's cutoff heuristic (Levenshtein distance + optional transpositions + different scoring schemes)
-- Support for wildcard characters for all fuzzy string matching algorithms
+- Stateful DP across multiple patterns + Ukkonen's cutoff heuristic (works well with patterns that share prefixes)
-- Support for different edit weights/scores with Ukkonen's cutoff algorithm
+- Support for wildcard characters with all fuzzy string matching algorithms
-- Partial overlap between text and search pattern with fuzzy search
+- Support for partial overlaps between the text and the search pattern with fuzzy search algorithms (allows the pattern to hang off the ends of the text)

-- Stateful DP with Ukkonen's cutoff algorithm for multiple patterns (works well with patterns that share prefixes)
+## Future work

-## Planned Features
+- Generalize searching to work on any list of objects, instead of just strings
-- Fuzzy grep command line tool
+    - An example use case would be fuzzy searching with whole words instead of just characters